Radio Azadi: Present

-The U.S. Congress appropriated funding for broadcasting to Afghanistan in December 2001 as part of an effort to build a peaceful and democratic country, following the U.S.-led ouster of the Taliban regime.
+The U.S. Congress appropriated funding for broadcasting to Afghanistan in December 2001 following the U.S.-led ouster of the Taliban regime.
 Radio Free Afghanistan has since built a substantial audience in Afghanistan, with surveys showing it as the most popular radio station in the country.
 Radio Azadi produces a variety of programming—from special programs for youth and women to political satires and music and literary programs.

 Recently Radio Azadi conducted a joint seminar with Kabul University's School of Journalism on “Media and Democracy.
 Samiullah Mahdi is the bureau chief of Radio Azadi in Afghanistan since 2019."

 Media environment in Afghanistan

 Radio Free Europe / Radio Liberty journalists in Afghanistan are under constant threat of intimidation from warlords, the Taliban, and other extremists.
 Attempts have also been made to tighten media control in the name of "respect for Islamic values."
 Concurrently, the number of private television and radio stations has grown in Afghanistan, leading to increased competition among media operating in the country.